 When I began my search for quality mini-alpines, I was somewhat surprised by how difficult it was to find stock.
 I therefore opted to include purebred and grade alpines in my herd that met my breeding goals, as well as purebred Nigerian dwarf bucks so that I could breed my own F1 mini-alpines with the knowledge that these were descended from quality dairy lines.

-I currently own one very exceptional F1 mini-alpine buck.
-Dark was selected largely based on bloodlines, and he is living up to expectations.
+I currently own one very exceptional proven F1 mini-alpine buck as well as three yearling F1 mini-alpine bucklings.
 I do not offer my bucks for stud service to prevent potential disease introduction to my herd.